dennisnordberg/julia-school/content/julia/dataframes.md

 ### Creating our second dataframe

-Let's say we have another table which lists each `item` and its corresponding SKU (stock keeping unit).
+Let's say we have another dataframe named `sku` which lists each `item` and its corresponding `sku` (stock keeping unit).

-If you want to play along, here's the Julia code to copy and paste into your terminal:
+Here's the Julia code to create the `sku` dataframe:

-### Code for playing along

 ```
 sku = DataFrame(